Table of Contents

-MPGN may be referred to as primary MPGN or secondary MPGN, depending on the cause.
-If the etiology is unknown, then it is called primary or idiopathic MPGN.
-However, it is thought that antigens in primary MPGN originate from infectious particles such as viruses (e.g. hepatitis B and C).
+If the etiology of membranoproliferative glomerulonephritis is unknown, then it is called primary or idiopathic MPGN.
+However, it is thought that antigens in primary MPGN originate from infectious particles, such as viruses (e.g. hepatitis B and C).
 These antigens may become lodged within the glomerulus or form immune complexes first and then deposit within the glomerulus.

-Cases of type II MPGN are generally idiopathic whereas type 1 MPGN are usually secondary MPGN with an apparent underlying cause.
+Cases of type II MPGN are general idiopathic, whereas type 1 MPGN is usually secondary MPGN with an apparent underlying cause of MPGN.